Three Fools

 Mercury makes an inflatable?
 Yup!
 And it's pretty good.
 It seems to be ruggedly constructed, is reasonably light (80 lbs), and is easy (for an inflatable) to row.
 This is my first experience with an air floor.

 I love the Honda 2HP.
 It is so light (27 lbs) that there is no need for a crane to put it on the dinghy.
 I just lift it with one hand and drop it onto the transom.
 The gas tank is integral, so there is no need to install a separate tank and hose, with its potential for leaks.
-It's a little "gay" at only 2HP, but gets us around at maybe 5 knots with no trouble.
+It only puts out 2HP, but gets us around at maybe 5 knots with no trouble.
 The biggest downside is it is loud.
 They get that light weight by using air cooling.
 You can hear us coming from a mile away.

 The combination weighs just over 100 lbs, so Lee and I can easily carry the dinghy up a beach without needing any dinghy wheels.
 By comparison, the Achilles and Yamaha combination I had on Cats Paw could easily plane at 15 knots, but the total weight with fuel tanks, wheels, etc., was about 220 lbs!